notshi/dquery/dquery.md

 For most queries, we are only looking at the `xson` table.
 The `xson` table includes the entire IATI activity elements, as well as non-standard attributes and extensions.

-Multiple table names are seperated by a comma `,`.
+Multiple table names are separated by a comma `,`.

 For a full list of available tables in the database, please refer [here](https://github.com/devinit/D-Portal/blob/master/dstore/js/dstore_db.js#L48).
 For a full list of IATI acitivity elements, please refer [here](https://iatistandard.org/en/iati-standard/203/activity-standard/).